Presidency of Pedro Castillo

 The presidency of Pedro Castillo began with his inauguration as the president of Peru on 28 July 2021, the Peruvian Independence Day.
 In the 2021 Peruvian general election, Castillo, a school teacher and union organizer, won the presidential election against the right-wing candidate Keiko Fujimori of Popular Force by a 45,000 margin in the runoff.
 In the congressional elections, Castillo's party, Free Peru, did not get a majority in the Congress of the Republic of Peru.

 Transition period and inauguration

 Government Palace

 In his inauguration speech Castillo said he would not govern from the Government Palace, also known as the House of Pizarro, due to it being a colonial symbol.
 Additionally, Castillo said that he would turn the Government Palace into a museum.
 Castillo first governed from a temporary house in Breña, Peru, but he began to govern from the Government Palace due to legal issues involving the house.
 Governing from the Government Palace was announced as a temporary measure by Castillo.
 However, no further announcements on the Government Palace have been made.

-Bellido cabinet

-Overview

-The Bellido Cabinet, made by Castillo, was widely criticized in the media and from various political opponents of the new government.
-Some journalists, like Fernando Vivas from El Comercio, called it the "shock cabinet," due to the belief that it was meant to bait Congress into denying confidence twice so that Congress could be shut down, as it was during the 2019–2020 Peruvian constitutional crisis.
-A congressman from Free Peru claimed that Congress was attempting to impeach Castillo, and warned that if trust is denied twice then Congress will be dissolved.
-Vice President Dina Boluarte said that Congress would not be dissolved.

-The cabinet led to the Purple Party and We Are Peru leaving the government coalition, and sparked backlash from Congress and sectors of the public.
-President Pedro Castillo appointed the new head of the Joint Command of the Armed Forces (CC.
-FF.
-AA.); on 3 August, Manuel Gómez de la Torre replaced General César Astudillo as General Commander.
-Changes were also made for the general commanders of the Army, Navy, and Air Force.

-On 6 October 2021, President Castillo announced the resignation of the Guido Bellido cabinet, citing instability in the country.
-Under Peruvian law, the resignation of the Prime Minister dissolves the cabinet.
-A new cabinet was formed, led by Mirtha Vásquez.